mattlewis92/angular-bootstrap-calendar/README.md

 This variable holds the current day the calendar is centralised on.
 Each view will decide on its current year / month / week / day depending on the value of this variable.

-### control
+### view-title

-The directive will instantiate this variable for you and add the following methods to it:
-* prev - Goes to the previous page of the view
-* next - Goes to the next page of the view
-* getTitle - Gets the title of the calendar depending on the current date and view.
+This variable will be assigned to the calendar title.
+If you want to change the formatting you can use the calendarConfigProvider or just override the appropriate method in the calendarTitle factory.

 ### event-click